ciena/ciena.saos10/docs/ciena.saos10.saos10_bgp_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>The direction of application of the route map policy applies for the peer. (policy list key)</div>
+                        <div>The direction of application of the route map policy applies for the peer.
+(Key for list: policy)</div>
                 </td>
             </tr>
             <tr>